ashnarasheedDev/LoadBalancing-Docker-Containers-Using-Nginx-with-SSL/README.md

    **Flexible Load Balancing Algorithms:** NGINX offers various load balancing algorithms, such as round-robin, least connections, IP hash, and more.
 These algorithms allow you to customize the load balancing behavior based on your application requirements, ensuring efficient distribution of traffic.

    **Logging and Monitoring:** NGINX offers comprehensive logging and monitoring capabilities.
 You can gather detailed metrics, monitor server health, track request/response data, and analyze logs to gain insights into the performance and behavior of your application.

+**Let’s create an example with docker and a simple python Flask app to test this method and see how they affect our requests:**